arpit20adlakha/arpit20adlakha/README.md

 I’m passionate about building tools to help people save time and do more with their lives.
 I am proficient in software development, computer science, competitive coding, good coding practices , designing scalable systems and much more.
 HLD, LLD , Data Structures and Algorithms are parts of my expertise.

 Currently I am working with Gojek, the biggest tech company in Indonesia solving problems for a user base of around 40 million active users.
 Previously I have worked with Groupon one of the world's largest ecommerce and Zscaler one of the best cloud based security provider in the world handling transactions of 1 trillion requests a day with latency as low as 20-30ms.
-I have secured job offers from Paytm, Amazon, Cleartax and Inmobi in the past.
 </p>

 When I am not coding, you will find me around mountains or beaches.
 Or stuck at home in this lockdown right now!.